Cello Sonata No. 3 (Beethoven): Allegro ma non tanto

 The first movement is in alla breve time and marked Allegro ma non tanto (fast but not too much).
-It is written sonata form, and opens with an expansive melody introduced by the cello alone.
+It is written in sonata form, and opens with an expansive melody introduced by the cello alone.

-Beethoven composed an opening by the string instrument alone also as a feature in violin sonatas.
-The piano then enters with cadenza-like flourish, which leads into a repetition of the opening theme played in octaves by the piano.
+Beethoven similarly featured a solo string instrument in some of his violin sonatas.
+The piano then enters with a cadenza-like flourish, which leads into a repetition of the opening theme played in octaves by the piano.
 The melody consists of several motifs to be used as material for further development.
 A bridge passage follows, leading to a second subject played, as John Mangum noted, in "organic relationship" with "the cello and piano interweaving, each gently decorating and elaborating the other's part".
 The development gives greater emphasis to the first theme.
-In the recapitulation, the first cello is accompanied by running triplets of the piano.
+In the recapitulation, the cello is accompanied by running triplets on the piano.

 One of the motifs is similar to the first motif in Bach's aria "Es ist vollbracht" (All is fulfilled) from his St John Passion, introduced there by the viol.
 It is unclear if the similarity is intended, but would match the inscription "inter lacrymas".
 The movement has moments of stillness and introspection both before the recapitulation and before the "final flourish".